mwarning/openwrt-firmware-selector/README.md

 ## Run

-* Checkput the repository and change to the project directory
+* Download the sources and change the working directory
 * Start webserver (e.g. `python3 -m http.server`)
 * Go to `http://localhost:8000/www/` in your web browser